shaofengm/Preprocessing/README.txt

 #BETA TESTING...
+To use the library, download all the files and follow the instructions below.
+You may want to follow "2. case study" to try how to run it on a sample dataset.
 1. how to run preprocessing
 (1) go to config/config.txt, change the two paths;
 (2) cd to Preprocessing folder(where you can ls and see Preprocess.java in it), compile the java code with this command: